xzhangxa/profiling-summary/event_sources.md

 - The counting mode is simple, HW will record the events so later it could be read.
 - The sampling mode works as the user sets the sampling frequency or number of occurrences of the event, PMU interrupts the CPU as the sampling counter overflow.

 The events differ by architectures and can be disabled in VM guest.
 Normal user could use user space tools to use it indirectly.
-Also if need to check exact some of them, run `perf list` and see items marked like [Hardware cache event] or [Kernel PMU event] to know what your machine provides and `perf(1)` can use.
+Also if need to check exact some of them, run `perf list` and see items marked like [Hardware cache event] or [Kernel PMU event] to know what your machine provides and `perf` can use.

 # procfs/sysfs